What Do You Mean by Equations in Excel?

 The above example was a simple addition using equations.
 Let us make a complex equation.

 This time I want to excel to intimate if my money spent was high or average.
 If the amount spent in total for five months is above than 10000 then it should show as “High” else it should show as “Average”.
 In this type of equations, the operators used is “If Statement”.

-#5 – To better understand If equation in excel click on fx in the function address bar and a dialog box pops up.
+- Step #5 – To better understand If equation click on fx in the function address bar and a dialog box pops up.